dsanson/termpdf/README.md

 You will need iTerm version 2.9 or later, or a Kitty version later than 0.6.1, or, if you want to play around, a terminal with sixel support. iTerm support has been around for awhile.
 It should be pretty stable if a bit slow.
-Kitty support is new and probably a bit buggy.
-But it is also faster than iTerm---especially if you use the `terminal_dimensions` helper app.
+Kitty support is new and significantly faster than iTerm---especially if you use the `terminal_dimensions` helper app.

 To use with Kitty, be sure that the `kitty` executable is in your path.